-Metra's proposed 2024 operating budget recognizes the need to evolve with ridership trends and to proactively adapt to changes in rider demand, thus shifting toward a regional rail model.
+Metra's 2024 operating budget recognizes the need to evolve with ridership trends and to proactively adapt to changes in rider demand, thus shifting toward a regional rail model.
 Metra's budget and two-year financial plan relies on existing federal relief funding to maintain balance in 2024 and 2025, but projects that \$274.7 million of additional funding or budget balancing actions will be required in 2026 when federal relief funding is expected to exhaust.
-Metra has proposed a complete revamp of its fare structure for 2024, replacing the existing 10-zone distance-based structure with a four-zone structure, among other changes.
+Metra has completely revamped its fare structure for 2024, replacing the existing 10-zone distance-based structure with a four-zone structure, among other changes.